 Perpetual Adoration Chapel: 24-hour exposition of the Blessed Sacrament.
 Adorers commit to one hour a week, substitutes fill in when regular adorers cannot make their hourly obligation.
 If you cannot obligate yourself, please feel free to stop by for prayer at any time.
 Please call Pat O’Boyle, (540)667-2452 or Sue Fleming, (540)667-8921.

 Are you called to become an adorer?
-Here is a list of our current needs:
+Here is a list of our current needs (see the bulletin for more details):

 Adoration is the first attitude of man acknowledging that he is a creature before his Creator.
 It exalts the greatness of the Lord who made us and the almighty power of the Savior who sets us free from evil.
 Adoration is homage of the spirit to the “King of Glory,” respectful silence in the presence of the “ever greater” God.
 Adoration of the thrice-holy and sovereign God of love blends with humility and gives assurance to our supplications.